HELPLINE 0870 185 1840

-Disputed Wills ~ Make no mistake about it, contesting a will or objecting to probate is a specialised job that most general practice lawyers have no clue about.
-A specialist contested probate solicitor is a rare lawyer having to have mastered the disciplines of both contentious and non contentious legal action.
-Most lawyers in the UK have their feet firmly planted in either court work which includes civil litigation and criminal representation or in areas of probate law that do not involve litigated advocacy such as trusts or conveyancing.
-In order to successfully contest a will or object to the appointment of particular executors or administrators or to take action for failure to properly carry out the roll of executor it is essential that the lawyer dealing with these complex matters has detailed expertise and experience in both contentious and non-contentious matters.
+Make no mistake about it, contesting a will or objecting to probate is a specialised job that most general practice solicitors have no clue about.
+A specialist contested probate solicitor is a rare lawyer having to have mastered the disciplines of both contentious and non contentious legal work.
+Most lawyers in the UK have their feet firmly planted in either court work which includes civil litigation and criminal representation or in areas of probate law that do not involve litigated advocacy or appearing in a court of law such as trusts or conveyancing.
+In order to successfully contest a will or object to the appointment of particular executors or administrators or to take action for failure to properly carry out the role of executor, it is essential that the contested probate solicitor dealing with these complex matters has detailed expertise and experience in both contentious and non-contentious legal matters.

-Legal Action ~ Our lawyers deal with contentious probate, which may involve objecting to a will due to validity issues of the document in question or where there is a claim from someone who was not included as a beneficiary, or was inadequately provided for including relatives and dependants.
+Our contested probate solicitors deal with disputed wills and contentious probate, which may involve objecting to a will due to validity issues of the document in question or where there is a claim from someone who was not included as a beneficiary or was inadequately provided for including relatives and dependants.
 We also deal with caveats which may delay or ultimately prevent the appointment of specific executors.
 In addition we can take action for the removal of executors or administrators where the appointment is inequitable or in circumstances where they may have carried out their duties negligently or fraudulently.
-If you would like to receive free initial advice about a contentious will from a specialist contested probate solicitor just complete the contact form or call the helpline without any further obligation.
+If you would like to receive free initial advice about a contentious will from a contested probate solicitor just complete the contact form or call the helpline without any further obligation.
 Matters that we can help with and with which we can usually give instant advice include:-

 Validity ~ Legal claims for disputed probate issued in a court of law are increasing, particularly for home made or DIY kit wills.
 A disputed will can be challenged by a contested probate solicitor on behalf of a potential beneficiary in a court of law and may be held to be invalid if it fails to satisfy legal requirements which include:-